BillyOh.com

 The fabric might be a workable option if you don’t have the money for drywall.
 The perk of cloth, particularly for the ceiling, is that it looks unique and gives off a ‘living inside a tent’ vibe.

 Along with the low price point and ease of installation, it’s an appealing alternative.
-You can buy a spray to make the fabric fire retardant.
+Invest in a fabric spray to make it fire-retardant.

 9. Pegboards and slat walls

 Pegboard is lightweight, cheap, and can be installed directly onto wall studs.
-It offers convenience and storage spacecraft supplies, DIY & garden tools, and such.
+It offers convenience and storage of spacecraft supplies, garden tools, and such.

 A slat wall system is similar to a pegboard.
-But they’re a bit more durable for hanging heavy items like wheelbarrows and even bicycles.
+But they’re a bit more durable for hanging bulkier items like a flexible expanding garden hose pipe.

 Slat wall details